LMS for Training Poll Workers Before State Elections

-The Secretary of State is responsible for training more than 4,000 poll workers in 254 counties before Texas elections.
-With a statewide general election just ahead, Element replaced a legacy application, migrated content, and met new standards in less than six weeks, in time to meet the SOS deadline to launch statewide training.
+The Secretary of State (SOS) Elections Division is responsible for training more than 4,000 poll workers in 254 counties before Texas elections.
+With the 2016 November general election looming ahead, Element quickly built-to-order a new LMS solution.

 SOS coordinates training through County Clerks, Elections Administrators, Cities, Schools and Other Political Subdivisions that operate local election sites.

-The training is available free for all poll workers, anytime and anywhere they have Internet access, using computers, tablets or smart phones.
+The online course is available free for all poll workers, anytime and anywhere they have Internet access, using computers, tablets or smart phones.